taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

 Notes:

 *   All variables inside the query itself must be preceded with a dollar $ sign.

 *   This query will currently fail, because we still need to define the variable.

+Explorer:
-Explorer: Sorry, explorer does not currently support arrays or variables, so no demo is available this time.
+Sorry, explorer does not currently support arrays or variables, so no demo is available this time.&#x20;

-## Defining Variables
+# Defining Variables

 Next, we'll define the variables we will use.
 These definitions will be entered as arguments on the top level of the query.

 Each variable you define has two parts:

 *   A name e.g. $category

 *   A data type e.g. String

 Here's what just the top level looks like with the newly added argument: